Rent vs. buy calculator

 What assumptions does this calculator use?

-Defaults: 20% down, 30-year fixed mortgage at the current FRED rate, 1% annual maintenance, 3% home appreciation, 3% rent growth, 5% market return.
+Defaults: 20% down, 30-year fixed mortgage at the current FRED rate, 1% annual maintenance, 5-year FHFA HPI CAGR for appreciation, 3% rent growth, 5% market return.
 All are editable.
-Local property tax rate and median rent are populated from Census ACS and HUD when a county is selected.
+When you pick a county, the property tax rate, median home value, and rent are populated from Census ACS and HUD data.

 Does it include selling costs?